 Hirsig said insurance companies are still figuring out how Obama’s announcement will impact their business and are making calculations as to how much it would cost to continue existing coverage, with Hirsig noting that “it’s just not something they can determine overnight.”

 Unfortunately, getting the insurance coverage you need is not always as easy as simply filing a claim with your insurance provider.
-At Jessica Rutzick & Associates, our lawyers help people in Wyoming fight against insurance companies that are acting in bad faith, or failing to provide the proper coverage a claimant needs.
+At Jessica Rutzick & Associates, P.C., our lawyers help people in Wyoming fight against insurance companies that are acting in bad faith, or failing to provide the proper coverage a claimant needs.
 Call us at (307) 733-8140 to talk with us if you are dealing with such a situation.